ecmwf/metview-python/docs/api/icon/eccharts.rst

     :param title: Specifies the type of the ``title`` generated for the plot.
 The possible values are as follows:

-         *  default : the standard Metview automatic ``title`` will be used and the resulting list will not contain a :func:`mtext` icon.
+         *  "default" : the standard Metview automatic ``title`` will be used and the resulting list will not contain a :func:`mtext` icon.
 This is how it looks:

          ![](/download/attachments/118822740/image2020-2-6_9-36-10.png?version=1&modification``date``=1580981770610&api=v2)